vibrentcarey/vibrentcarey/README.md

-👋 Hi, I’m Brent Carey 😎
+Hi, I’m Brent Carey 😎

-👀 I’m interested in web and mobile development 💻📱
+ I’m interested in web and mobile development 💻📱

-🌱 I’m currently learning javascript �🐦
+I’m currently learning javascript🐦

-💞️ I’m looking to collaborate on react projects ⚛️
+I’m looking to collaborate on react projects ⚛️

-📫 How to reach me: email me at brentbcarey@gmail.com 📧
+How to reach me: email me at brentbcarey@gmail.com 📧

 <!---
 vibrentcarey/vibrentcarey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.